SarahSaadain/Trap_Model/Figure3.md

 ```

 -----
-wrote a pythonscript called coverage.py which extracts the important columns from the eland
+coverage.py extracts the important columns from the eland

 ```
 import argparse